 In size, the Arctic Ocean is about the size of Russia.
 Because it’s located at the North Pole, the Arctic Ocean has polar ice.
 But over the years, glaciers have melted threatening sea levels to rise.

 Despite the IHO recognizing it as the “Arctic Ocean”, some oceanographers still call it the “Arctic Sea”.

 The Arctic Ocean is the most diverse in terms of fish species.
 It has a wide variety of marine species including whales, jellyfish, etc.

 But because of its frigid temperatures, it has little plant life.
 This makes it one of the most fragile ecosystems on the planet.

 Along with oceans, the Earth has seas.
 But there are much more than 7.
 Seas are surrounded by continents.

-This means that they have their own unique currents, marine life and evaporation rates.
+This means that they have their own unique ocean currents, marine life and evaporation rates.

 For example, the continents of Europe, Africa and Asia surround the Mediterranean Sea.

 Much like outer space, there is a lot unknown about our oceans.
 Actually, water cover approximately 71% of Earth’s surface.
-Oceanography is a young science.
+Oceanography is an emerging science.
 How our planet is covered with oceans makes it unique to planet Earth